sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **getResellerChilds**
 > GetChildrenList getResellerChilds(opts)

-Gets the list of all reseller&#39;s children accounts
+Get the list of all children accounts

 ### Example
 ```javascript